hcoles/pitest/README.md

 ### current snapshot

+TBC - release version will be 1.7.0 due to internal changes that may break some 3rd party plugins.

+### 1.6.9

 *    #922 Filter equivalent stream.empty mutants in flatMap calls
+*    #921 Guarantee order of mutation operators
 *    #919 Filter junk mutations in java records

 ### 1.6.8